vans163/cerebrate/README.md

 ListOfNodes is a list of atoms, where the atom is either the sname of an erlang node, or the hostname of a machine on the network.

 cerebrate:block(ListOfNodes)
+cerebrate:block(ListOfNodes, Timeout)

 This blocks execution until all nodes in ListOfNodes are available in erlang:nodes/0.

+Timeout by default is infinite.